 Prior to any land disturbance associated with specific rehabilitation activities, erosion and sediment controls will be installed as per the Surface Water Assessment Report within the DMCP.

-j.
-Ongoing Management of Biological Resources for Use in Rehabilitation k.
-Mine Subsidence
+k.
+Ongoing Management of Biological Resources for Use in Rehabilitation

 Biological resources are managed as detailed throughout this Section (6.4.1) including completed and ongoing resource recovery and soil management.